 Our Temporal Character

-Examining our choices—what, how, and why we choose—is a critical step to disclosing our authentic nature.
+Examining our choices—what, how, and why we choose—can get us closer to revealing our authentic nature.
 At the very least, our choices reveal whether we’d select one marshmallow now or two later.